Missy Timko Photography Education: Welcome!

 Welcome to Missy Timko Photography Education, also known as Pittsburgh Photo Class!
 These are individual and small-group workshops for those that own a DSLR and want to learn how to use their camera in semi-auto and manual modes.
 These are hosted at Missy Timko’s Pittsburgh photography studio located in the Mt.
 Lebanon neighborhood of Pittsburgh or may take place on-site for corporate training, special events, and group classes.

 Private classes are scheduled in a series of 2-3 classes.
 Get in touch for details on the class series.

 You may schedule a private class for yourself or a class for your own group–PPC does not coordinate your group’s scheduling.

 Get in touch for details on classes or register below today!

 Your instructor is Missy Timko, Pittsburgh portrait photographer at Missy Timko Photography.
-Missy has been a professional portrait photographer since 2010 and has been teaching photography and art for over 15 years at the high school and university level.
+Missy has been a professional portrait photographer since 2010 and has been teaching photography and art for over 15 years at the high school and university levels.
 Please see Missy’s credentials, including MSEd and Bachelor’s degrees in fine arts and art education, on LinkedIn.